 From the airport to the city centre San Francisco

 Bart.
 The most classic way to get from the airport to San Francisco is to use the Bart, the local subway.
-You can get downtown in about half an hour for less than US$9.
+It takes just under half an hour to get downtown, and costs less than US$9.
+You can buy a card from the cash dispenser at the entrance and add credit to it.

 Bus.
 This is the cheapest service.
-Routes 292, 397 and KX connect the San Francisco Airport to the Transbay Terminal in downtown San Francisco.
-Fares range from US$2.25 to US$4.00.
+Routes 292, 397 and KX connect San Francisco Airport with Transbay Terminal, downtown.
+Fares range from US$3 to US$4.
+You'll need change to pay (bills, coins).

 Arrival by train San Francisco

 Amtrak (www.amtrak.com) operates a huge rail network across the country.
-Rail is rarely the fastest, cheapest or most convenient option, but it does offer a scenic and comfortable way to travel.
-Amtrak offers several major routes from east to west and north to south.
-It connects the nation's largest cities and many smaller towns
+Trains are rarely the fastest, cheapest or most convenient option, but they do offer a scenic and comfortable way to travel.
+Amtrak operates several major lines from east to west and north to south.
+It connects the country's largest cities and many smaller towns.

-Amtrak offers packages that include train tickets, car rentals, hotel reservations, excursions and tours.
+Amtrak offers packages including train tickets, car rental, hotel reservations, excursions and sightseeing.
 In general, the earlier you book, the less you pay.
-The USA-Rail package allows you to make an unlimited number of trips in a given region for a given duration
+The USA-Rail package allows you to make an unlimited number of trips in a given region for a given duration.

 Arrival by boat San Francisco

-San Francisco has an extensive ferry system that allows you to reach other cities in the Bay Area while avoiding traffic jams and the cost of gas.
-And what could be more magical than a short trip on the water?
+San Francisco has an extensive ferry network, allowing you to reach other cities in the Bay Area while avoiding traffic jams and the cost of gas.
+And what could be more magical than a trip on the water?

-Most of the departures are from the Ferry Building, on the PIers, and the trips are quite fast.
-To the east, you can reach Oakland and Alameida in less than 35 minutes, passing under the Bay Bridge and close to the commercial port with its impressive industrial cranes.
-To the north, you pass close to Alcatraz to reach Sausalito (25 minutes), Tiburon (30 minutes) or Angel Island (50 minutes).
-And keep your eyes open, it is not uncommon to see dolphins in the waters of the bay!
+Most departures are from the Ferry Building on the Piers, and the trips are fairly quick.
+To the east, you can reach Oakland and Alameda in less than 35 minutes, passing under the Bay Bridge and close to the commercial port with its impressive industrial cranes.
+To the north, you pass Alcatraz and reach Sausalito (25 minutes), Tiburon (30 minutes) and Angel Island (50 minutes).
+And keep your eyes peeled - it's not uncommon to spot dolphins in the bay's waters!

 Public transport San Francisco